mattbierner/-dubious-/README.md

 - However, key Republican lawmakers, including John Boehner (a key proponent of for-profit colleges) *  and Mitch McConnell publicly opposed the legislation.
 ```

-"refreshes souls*".
-Amazing!
-The [rest of the Cali article](https://en.wikipedia.org/wiki/Cali) is similarly hilarious.
+"refreshes souls*" Amazing!
+The [rest of the Cali article](https://en.wikipedia.org/wiki/Cali#Tourism) is similarly hilarious.

 The tool is great for finding entertaining pages on Wikipedia like this.